Designing a business presentation is a tough task. The formidable choice of software doesn’t make it any easier.

 According to presentation designers at PresentationGeeks, the majority of enterprise owners choose PowerPoint for their business presentation purposes.
 The reason is the set of proper tools needed for sizeable presentations.

 Another thing to consider when choosing between the two tools is the learning curve.
 Microsoft PowerPoint is much easier to use than Prezi.
 Of course, you still have to spend some time learning how to wield different features with PowerPoint.

 However, with Prezi, learning is bound to take longer.
-Unless you have experience with Prezi, you need to allow some time for getting the hang of it.
+Unless you have experience with Prezi, you need to allow some time to get the hang of it.

 5. Innovation vs. Reliability